Changes in the last hours and days

 The medical team can rule out or treat any underlying causes, such as pain, breathing problems or infection, or calm the person who is dying.

-If no underlying cause can be identified, there are medicines that can be used.
+If no underlying cause can be identified, there are medicines that can ease distress.

 Cold hands and feet

-Your feet and hands may feel cold as a result of changes in your circulation.
-Extra blankets over your hands and feet can keep you warm.
+Your feet and hands may feel cold because of changes in your circulation.
+Blankets over your hands and feet can keep you warm.

 Your skin may look slightly blue because of a lack of oxygen in your blood.
 This is known as cyanosis.

-Find more information on the last hours and days, including advice for carers and relatives.
+Find more information about the last hours and days of life, including advice for carers and relatives.

 - Dying Matters: Being with someone when they die